thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 Urwin Martikov is a wereraven and a high-ranking member of the Keepers of the Feather, a secret society of wereravens that opposes Strahd.
 The members of the society have a hideout in the **Blue Water Inn** and they're friendly to the characters.
 Urwin Martikov is fierce and likes to fight.
 He is the son of Davian Martikov, the owner of the winery "The Wizard Of The Wines" (but he won't mention that to the players since he and his father are not on good terms).
 This is why he asks the players to check why the winery isn't delivering the wine anymore instead of checking by himself.

 ### Szoldar Szoldarovich and Yevgeni Krushkin
 Those are two minor characters that can be present at the Inn.
-They're wolf hunters and know the layout of the zone.
+They're wolf hunters and *know the layout of the zone*.
 They can accompany the players for a fee but they won't go out at night.

 ### Wachter Brothers (Nikolai and Karl)